Office of the Secretary-General of the European Schools

 See the Rules of procedure for the Administrative Boards and other explanatory texts in the Basic texts.

-The Directors (Headteachers) and the teachers
+The Directors (Headteachers) and Deputy Directors

 See also the Legal basis of the European schools for the service regulations of the staff : teachers, directors, administrative and ancillary staff in the Basic texts.

-The Staff Committee
+The Inter-School Teaching Staff Committee (ISTC)

 The Pupils’ Committee